rlehfeld/rpyc-ng/docs/index.rst

 David Mertz wrote a very thorough
-`Charming Python <https://web.archive.org/web/20160928013509/http://www.ibm.com/developerworks/linux/library/l-rpyc/>`_ installment about RPyC, explaining how it's different from existing alternatives (Pyro, XMLRPC, etc.), what roles it can play, and even show-cases some key features of RPyC (like the security model, remote monkey-patching, or remote resource utilization).
+`Charming Python <https://web.archive.org/web/20160928013509/http://www.ibm.com/developerworks/linux/library/l-rpyc/>`_ installment about RPyC, explaining how it's different from existing alternatives (Pyro, XMLRPC, etc.), what roles it can play, and even show-cases some key features of RPyC-NG (like the security model, remote monkey-patching, or remote resource utilization).